Naelis/csskertaus/README.md

 # CSS Exercise - Image List

-This is my CSS task turn in.
+This is my CSS exercise commit (if it worked finally).

-# csskertaus
-# csskertaus
-# csskertaus